 - The US doesn’t have an official language.

-- It is the only major language that doesn’t have any organization guiding it – as opposed to the French Académie française, the Spanish Real Academia Española and the German Rat für deutsche Rechtschreibung.
-These organizations are responsible for controlling the evolution of their respective language in terms of usage, vocabulary, and grammar.
+- It is the only major language that doesn’t have any organisation guiding it – as opposed to the French Académie française, the Spanish Real Academia Española and the German Rat für deutsche Rechtschreibung.
+These organisations are responsible for controlling the evolution of their respective language in terms of usage, vocabulary, and grammar.